lawnjelly/Misc/MRP.md

 2) If you did post your entire project, it would likely contain a whole load of code / assets that had nothing to do with the bug, but came along for the ride.
 This can make it incredibly difficult for the engine developers to work with.

-The solution we prefer to use for these problems is the "minimum reproduction project".
+The solution we prefer to use for these problems is the "minimal reproduction project".

-## Minimum Reproduction Projects
+## Minimal Reproduction Projects

-Strictly speaking, by definition, a minimum reproduction project is a project that demonstrates the bug, and does _nothing else_.
+Strictly speaking, by definition, a minimal reproduction project is a project that demonstrates the bug, and does _nothing else_.
 It contains no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.

 This follows the adage "perfection is achieved not when there is nothing more to add, but when the is nothing left to take away".